Welcome to the Department of Spanish!

-Spanish is the official language of 20 countries and is spoken by close to 500 million people around the world.
+Spanish is the official language of 20 countries and is spoken by more than 500 million people around the world.
 With more than 50 million native speakers and second-language speakers, the United States now has the second largest Spanish-speaking population in the world after Mexico.

 Built on a solid competence in Spanish language, the major and minor develop students’ skills in critical analysis and provide an understanding of the literatures and cultures of Spain, Latin America and the Caribbean, and Latinos in the United States.

 The Department of Spanish's curriculum is organized in three tiers:

 - Spanish language sequence: Our intensive language courses give students ample opportunity for practice, encouraging the development of communicative proficiency and cultural competency.
 With two instructors per language class, we are able to expose students to different accents and teaching styles while fostering an active and rewarding learning experience.

 - Introductory courses: Our writing courses enable students to move toward writing proficiency in Spanish and provide a panoramic view of the literary and cultural histories of the Hispanic world.